sandravizz/Natural-disasters/README.md

  ## 1. D3.js visualisation | Sankey diagram

  After finishing the EDA I wanted to create a compact chart which shows the connection between disaster types and change over type.
 I choose to aggregate the data on decade level to soften outliers.
-In the sankey diagram we see two stacked bar charts representing the nodes hence the total costs caused by disaster type on the leftside and by decades on the rigt side.
-The size of the paths shows how much a disaster type contributed to the costs of one decade and vice versa.
-Please find a short interpretation of the visualisation in this [video](https://www.youtube.com/watch?v=iPAET_ZtVxI) and on how I created the dataset for the sankey in this [video](https://www.youtube.com/watch?v=kFycJtlujEs).
+In the sankey diagram we see two stacked bar charts representing the nodes hence the total damage caused by disaster type on the leftside and by decades on the rigt side.
+The size of the paths shows how much a specific disaster type contributed to the damage of one specific decade and vice versa.

+ Please find a short introduction to this sankey, how to reand and interpret it in this [video](https://www.youtube.com/watch?v=iPAET_ZtVxI) and on how I created the dataset for the sankey in this [video](https://www.youtube.com/watch?v=kFycJtlujEs).
+If you want to understand the code behind this visualisation please check out the this [video](https://www.youtube.com/watch?v=VV39xSZAJ6c).

 ![Alt text](<images/Sankey final.png>)